 Late last month, Grimes sold some animations she made with her brother Mac on a website called Nifty Gateway.
 While some of them were one-offs, others were limited editions of a few hundred – and they were all snapped up in about 20 minutes, with the musician earning more than $6 million in the process.
 Despite the steep price tags, anybody can watch or (with a simple right-click) save a copy of Grimes’ artwork.
 The eager buyers, on the other hand, got something more than a copy of the files themselves: they received a special kind of tradable certificate called a non-fungible token – or “NFT.”
 In other words, what they were really paying for was an aura of authenticity – and the ability to one day sell that aura of authenticity to somebody else.

-In this way, NFTs are a cultural answer to creating technical scarcity on the internet, and they allow for new types of digital goods.
+In this way, NFTs are a cultural answer to creating technical scarcity on the internet.
 They are making inroads into the realms of high art, rock music and even new mass-markets of virtual NBA trading cards, and in the process, they are also making certain people rich.

 How NFTs work